Science and the Supreme Court agree – children are different and must be treated as such by the courts.

 Chandler v.
 State of Mississippi

-Joey Chandler committed murder in 2003, when he was 17.
-He is currently in prison in Mississippi, serving a life sentence with no possibility of parole.
 If any juvenile offender can demonstrate rehabilitation, it is Joey Chandler.
 His disciplinary record over more than a decade of his incarceration has been virtually spotless.
-He has availed...
+He has availed himself of the educational programming available in prison, including drug counseling, anger management counseling, completion of a GED and college-level coursework in Bible studies, construction-related skills...